demisto/content/Packs/Zoom/Integrations/Zoom/README.md

 4. Click **Test** to validate the URLs, token, and connection.

-####server configuration
+####Server configuration
 In the Server Configuration section, verify that the value for the instance.execute.external.`INTEGRATION-INSTANCE-NAME` key is set to true.
 If this key does not exist, click + Add Server Configuration and add instance.execute.external.`INTEGRATION-INSTANCE-NAME` and set the value to true.
 See the following reference article for further information.
+- For Cortex XSOAR 6.x: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
+For example, `https://my.demisto.live/instance/execute/zoom`.
+Note that the string `instance` does not refer to the name of your XSOAR instance, but rather is part of the URL.
-You can now trigger the webhook URL: `CORTEX-XSOAR-URL`/instance/execute/`INTEGRATION-INSTANCE-NAME`.
-For example, https://my.demisto.live/instance/execute/webhook.
-Please note that the string instance does not refer to the name of your XSOAR instance, but rather is part of the URL.
+- For Cortex XSOAR 8: `<ext-<CORTEX-XSOAR-URL>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
+For example, https://ext-dev-demisto.live/xsoar/instance/execute/zoom.
+Note that the string `instance` does not refer to the name of your XSOAR instance, but rather is part of the URL.

 ## Create Zoom ChatBOT app
 1. Navigate to https://marketplace.zoom.us/